 As we know, to use disk space more efficiently or improve server performance, you'd better create at least one separate volume in the same disk of C drive.
 If you use single C drive and put everything into it, it'll cause many issue in the future.
 On the contrary, if you create more volume in the same disk, it means that C drive is smaller, so it is more likely running out of space.

 Some people wondering if it is possible to merge C: and D: drive together, so the free space of D will be transferred into C drive.
-Yes, it is possible and this is the advantage of merging these drives.
+Yes, it is possible.
 However, it is not the best solution if you want to extend C drive on Windows Server 2012.
-In this article, I’ll show you how to combine volumes C and D in Windows Server 2012 (R2).
-I suggest you read the entire article and then decide what to do.
+In this article, I'll show you how to combine volumes C and D in Windows Server 2012 (R2), and the better method to extend C by shrinking D.

-After click OK, this program will back to the main window automatically, where you’ll see that drive D merged into C.
+After click OK, this program will back to the main window, where you'll see that drive D merged into C.

 Open C drive in Windows Explorer after merging complete.
 You'll see a new folder named as "D to C(date and time)", all files in original drive D will be moved into this folder automatically.